Asteski/WinMac-Menu/README.md

 - Built with standard Win32 APIs: user32, shell32, shlwapi, comctl32, uxtheme, dwmapi, powrprof, advapi32.
 - This app uses normal popup menus; exact visual parity with the system Win+X menu isn’t guaranteed.
 - It's recommended to use it together with Open-Shell, so the WinMacMenu can be triggered by clicking the Start menu button with the left mouse button or by pressing the Windows key.
 - You can also pin shortcuts to taskbar, or add to Links toolbar.
-Each shortcut can refer different config.ini files.
+Each shortcut can refer to different config.ini files.

 > [!NOTE]
 > **Please be informed that this is a beta version - you're using it at your own risk!**